jeanmbt/snubesch/README.md

 # Snubes coding challenge

 This project was created for Snubes coding challenge.
-It is important to notice that it uses the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
+It is important to notice that it depends on the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
 Check "Using your Google Geocoding API key" in the following documentation for instructions.

 ## Technologies